This protocol treats quadratus lumborum and serratus posterior inferior in a prone position.

 Sorry about the leading blank page, it was a leftover from the original text in the manual, just scroll down.

-NOTE: This protocol is for mindful review by an experienced therapist and is not intended to be used for learning without hands-on training from a professional instructor.
-One should not attempt this without the necessary expertise to understand contraindications.
-It is important to use proper technique so that the treatment is safe and effective treatment.nmt-quadratus-lumborum-serratus-posterior-inferior
+NOTE: This protocol is for mindful review by an experienced therapist.
+It is intended for learning with the hands-on training of a professional instructor.
+One should only do this with the necessary expertise to understand contraindications.
+Proper techniques are essential for safe and effective treatment.nmt-quadratus-lumborum-serratus-posterior-inferior

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 We will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you for your support.